Primary Endpoint

 For previously treated adult patients with locally advanced or metastatic EGFR+ NSCLC

-Interim OS results1
+Interim overall survival results1

 At the prespecified second interim analysis of OS, with 85% of the deaths needed for the final analysis, there was no statistically significant difference in OS.
 The median OS was 17.7 months (95% CI: 16, 22.4) in the RYBREVANT® + chemotherapy arm and 15.3 months (95% CI: 13.7, 16.8) in the chemotherapy arm, with an HR of 0.73 (95% CI: 0.54, 0.99).
 Final OS analysis has not yet been formally tested.